The Indonesian Language is Easy to Learn

 Some people say if you buy a dictionary or even use an Indonesian language app and memorize a lot of words and keep practicing with the locals you will soon get a good understanding and feel for the language.
 There are no complicated verb forms to worry about in Indonesian.
 The past tense is created by adding other words to the main verb.
 There are some pronunciation rules worth knowing like “C” is pronounced as CH in Indonesian.
-If you see the letters “nga” in a word you may have trouble pronouncing the word.
+If you see the letter “nga” in a word you may have trouble pronouncing the word.
 It is pronounced as “NNGGG,” such as pengacarra, meaning lawyer, and lapangan, meaning meadow.
 There are lots of words like this.
 There is the letter “a” to consider as well which is pronounced like the British pronounce it and that is “ah.”
 It is very easy to communicate by just putting the words together.
 The local Indonesians will think you are clever / “pintar” if you can put words together when holding a conversation with them.
 They will probably ask “Dimana belajar Bahasa Indonesia?” which means where did you get to learn our language, Indonesian?
 The normal reply is “Saya members kamus, (I purchased a dictionary) saya belajar banyak kata2, (I taught myself many words from it) and dan saya latihan dengan laki-laki di panti, (I practiced talking with young men while relaxing on the beach”).
 They would be so impressed.
 It is even better if you can learn some humorous phrases as they just love to laugh.

 Here are some surprising Indonesian phrases and their English translations.